The Ballinger Company

-Ballinger is an interdisciplinary design firm, one of the first in the United States to merge the disciplines of architecture and engineering into a professional practice.
+Ballinger is an interdisciplinary design firm, in the United States which merged the disciplines of architecture and engineering into a professional practice.
 The firm's single office in Philadelphia, Pennsylvania, houses a staff of over 250 people.
-Ballinger is one of the largest architectural firms in the Philadelphia region and known for its work in academic, healthcare, corporate, and research planning and design.
+Ballinger is one of the architectural firms in the Philadelphia region and known for its work in academic, healthcare, corporate, and research planning and design.